-Selling price reduced.
 If the selling price is reduced at a later date, the gross profit on the sale will also change.
 You must then refigure the gross profit percentage for the remaining payments.
-Refigure your gross profit using the reduced sale price and then subtract the gain already reported.
-Spread the remaining gain over the future installments.
+Refigure your gross profit using Worksheet B, New Gross Profit Percentage - Selling Price Reduced.
+You will spread any remaining gain over future installments.